 Potato Bugs

-- Adult beetles are about 1/3 of an inch long (50mm) with orangey-red coloured heads and a black bodies and yellow stripes.
+- Adult beetles are about one third of an inch long (8.5 mm) with orange-red colored heads and black bodies with yellow stripes.

 - They attach their orange eggs to the underside of leaves.

-- When the larva hatch they are orangey-red with two rows of black dots down each side.
+- When the larvae hatch, they are orange-red with two rows of black dots down each side.

-- You can pick off the eggs, larva or the adult beetles from the plant and squash them.
+- You can pick off the eggs, larvae, or the adult beetles from the plant and squash them.

 - Remember to search the underside of the leaves when looking for the eggs.